Part 2: High School Memories

 Once when we were sitting for a Mathematics end-of-year exam in Form 1, Fr.
 Joseph Carriere came into our class and angrily accused Yuka of cheating.
 He really disturbed him.
 And probably as a result of that disturbance, Yuka only managed to score a 63% in the Mathematics paper.
 Had he scored at least an 80% in the paper as other top students were scoring, he would have topped that end-of-year exams - or so I reckoned.

 I will always remember George Yuka for an initiative he took in Form 2 during one night prep, two or three days before we broke for long holidays.
 During that prep, he stood in front of the class and started describing each of my classmates.
 Because people at Starehe used to comment of how mentally mixed-up I was, I feared that Yuka would hurt my feelings by telling my classmates I was always confused.
-Happily, he said something virtuous and positive about me, though I can't remember what he said.
+Happily, he said something virtuous and positive about me, though I can't remember what it was that he said.
 That was very wise of George Yuka.

 As our high school years rolled by, I bobbed up in academic rankings of my class.
 By the time we were in Fourth Form in 2005, I was appearing among the top six in my class.
 I don't know if that happened because I grew brighter or my classmates became dumber.
 All I know is that I never did any kind of cheating in exams during my Fourth Form year.
 Also unlike in Form 1 when I used to get out of bed as early as 5.00am to do private reading, I never woke up before 6.00am during my entire Fourth Form year.